1909 Chinese provincial elections: Aftermath

 The provincial assemblies convened on 14 October 1909.
-Contemporary political and press responses were favorable to the new assemblies; the conservative Viceroy of Liangguang, Zhang Renjun, was initially opposed to the creation of the local assemblies, but described their membership as well-spoken and knowledgeable about the problems facing the country.
+Contemporary political and press responses were favorable to the new assemblies.
+The conservative Viceroy of Liangguang, Zhang Renjun, was initially opposed to the creation of the local assemblies, but described their membership as well-spoken and knowledgeable about the problems facing the country.
 A North China Herald account described the members of the Shanxi provincial assembly as peaceful and intelligent.

 The assemblies' powers were primarily consultative.
 The provincial governors held veto power over the assemblies, almost immediately leading to political conflict between the two.
 Despite this, the assemblies persistently agitated for political reform and the creation of a national parliament.
 Within the first year of their operation, they passed a large volume of bills, proposals, and petitions, generally relating to economic development.
 In 1910, the provincial assemblies elected half of the members of the National Assembly, similarly an advisory council, with the other half of the assembly appointed by the imperial court.

-The Wuchang Uprising saw the collapse of the Qing Dynasty and the creation of the Republic of China.
+The Wuchang Uprising and 1911 Revolution saw the collapse of the Qing Dynasty and the creation of the Republic of China.

 Before another set of provincial elections could be held, the 1911 Wuchang Uprising led to an anti-Qing revolutionary movement spreading across much of China.
-The imperial government soon responded with the Shijiu Xintiao, a further series of political reforms with some inspiration from the British constitutional system; this did little to curb unrest, and even many constitutionalists joined the revolutionaries.
+The imperial government soon responded with the Shijiu Xintiao (十九信條), a further series of political reforms with some inspiration from the British constitutional system; this did little to curb unrest, and even many constitutionalists joined the revolutionaries.
+The assemblies helped organize and legitimize provincial military governments to weaken Qing control.
 Yuan Shikai, the leader of the Qing armies, began to collaborate with the revolutionaries.
 The Republic of China was declared on 1 January 1912, and the emperor was soon forced to abdicate.
 The new republic created its own national and provincial assemblies.
 New provincial assembly elections were held in 1912, similarly plagued by corruption.
-Chung Po-yee, a member of both the 1909 and 1912 assemblies, compared the 1909 elections to the first Republican elections, due to both having candidates who were "gentlemanly, modest, and agreeable".
-The new provincial assemblies were dismantled under Yuan Shikai's regime and dissolved by the Beiyang government.
-Further provincial elections, fraudulently controlled by the Anfu Club, were held in 1918.
+Chung Po-yee, a member of both the 1909 and 1912 assemblies, described both elections as producing "gentlemanly, modest, and agreeable" assemblymen.
+The new provincial assemblies were dismantled under Yuan Shikai's regime in the mid-1910s.
+Further provincial elections, fraudulently controlled by the Anfu Club political clique, were held in 1918.